 Mize, a producer and DJ hailing from Alabama, is on the verge of breaking through being big time local artist to being prominent creator across the country.
 While maintaining one of the most hilarious personalities on Twitter, Ian Evans also constantly putting out fresh music and diving into different genres.
-With an incoming downtempo EP later this month, it still feels like there are so many more surprises right around the corner.
+Dozens of versatile releases have came from Mize since this interview, and even a Wakaan Festival performance.

-Nick Reznik, a director for Electric Hawk, had the opportunity to chat with Mize.
+Nick Reznik had the opportunity to chat with Mize.

 Read below as he opens up about his origins, influences, and more.